nilmtk/nilm_metadata/README.md

 be used with the open-source energy disaggregation and analytics framework [NILMTK](http://nilmtk.github.io/).

 Please jump in and add to or modify the schema and database of objects!

+## Paper describing NILM metadata

+The following paper describes NILM metadata in detail:

+* Jack Kelly and William Knottenbelt. **Metadata for Energy Disaggregation**. [arXiv:1403.5946 [cs.DB]](http://arxiv.org/abs/1403.5946) March 2014

 Example
 =======